mehulgupta1001/EpicHomesAR-app/README.md

 ### Future Enhancements
 - **3D Model Rendering**: Can be enhanced with expo-three or similar libraries
 - **Advanced AR Tracking**: Can add real plane detection with additional libraries
-- **ViroReact Integration**: Can be upgraded to ViroReact when dependency issues are resolved
+- **Enhanced AR Libraries**: Can be upgraded to more advanced AR solutions when available
 - **Safety Guidelines**: Built-in safety protocols and best practices
 - **Time Estimation Tools**: Realistic project timeline planning